President-elect Donald Trump calls on New Yorkers for key international roles

 In nominating Witkoff for a key diplomatic role, Trump again is turning to a trusted ally to help lead negotiations in the region.

-"He wanted a deal maker and someone who could give him a sense, a pulse, of how things are going over there," Manhattan billionaire and Trump ally John Catsimatidis told Newsday.
-Catsimatidis has interviewed the president-elect on his WABC radio talk show "The Cats Roundtable."
+"He wanted a dealmaker and someone who could give him a sense, a pulse, of how things are going over there," Manhattan billionaire and Trump ally John Catsimatidis told Newsday.
+Catsimatidis has interviewed the president-elect on his WABC radio talk show, "The Cats Roundtable."

 "Steve is a Highly Respected Leader in Business and Philanthropy, who has made every project and community he has been involved with stronger and more prosperous," Trump said in a statement.
 "Steve will be an unrelenting Voice for PEACE, and make us all proud."

-Witkoff was born in the Bronx but raised in Baldwin Harbor and Old Westbury.
+Witkoff was born in the Bronx and raised in Baldwin Harbor and Old Westbury.
 He graduated from Hofstra University in 1980 and its law school in 1983, before going on to serve on the university’s board of trustees from 2015 to 2022, according to the school.

 In August, he delivered a prime-time address at the Republican National Convention in Milwaukee, where he touted his friendship with Trump, recounting how the former president offered support when Witkoff’s son Andrew died of an oxycodone overdose in 2011.